peterhry/peterhrynkow.com/_posts/2017-11-25-should-we-design-for-handedness.md

 ### Can this experience be improved?

-We know that responsive design is about adapting our interfaces to different screen sizes and device capabilities, but what if we took it a step further and adapted our interfaces to human factors like which hand the phone is being held in.
+We know that responsive design is about adapting our interfaces to different screen sizes and device capabilities, but what if we took it a step further and adapted our interfaces to human factors like how the user is holding their device.
 Could we design a flexible interface where important controls are placed on one side of the screen or the other to improve ergonomics?

 ### Let’s write some code!